MathSquared/how-to-testify/guide.md

 You may take **photos**, but **may not record audio or video** unless you are a credentialed journalist.

-Non-disruptive **cell phone use** is fine, and may be useful if you want to check TLO, the media, or another resource during the hearing.
+Non-disruptive **cell phone use** is fine (unless there's a sign outside the hearing room prohibiting it), and may be useful if you want to check TLO, the media, or another resource during the hearing.
 However, make sure to **silence your phone**, including alarms.

 You can **leave and re-enter the hearing at any time**.
 But if you're testifying orally, beware: if your name is called when you're out of the room, you may be skipped.